Portugal with Camille Becerra

-During this weeklong journey to Portugal’s coastal capital and stunning wine country, we’ll harvest organic foods to create a feast in a 17th-century manor house, sip sweet Port wine and Vinho Verde, blend our own wine creations, ride up Rio Douro, and absorb Portugal's iconic Fado music.
+During this weeklong women-only journey to Portugal’s coastal capital and stunning wine country, we’ll harvest organic foods to create a feast in a 17th-century manor house, sip sweet Port wine and Vinho Verde overlooking the Douro Valley, blend our own wine creations, ride up Rio Douro, and swoon for Portugal's iconic Fado music.

 Welcome to Lisbon!
-Breathe in the salt air and take in the atmosphere of pastel buildings in our day of rich (and delicious) Portuguese traditions.
+Breathe in the salt air and take in the atmosphere of pastel buildings in our day of discovering rich (and delicious) Portuguese traditions with likeminded women.
 We begin by wandering the historical district of Belém and visit a famous factory where bakers have followed an ancient recipe from the monks of Mosteiro dos Jerónimos since 1837.
+These special pastries are a Portuguese wedding tradition—an old proverb says that ”a bride who eats a pastry will never take off her ring.”
 We’ll have a hands-on demo to create our very own custard tarts.

 The afternoon is yours.
 Discover the pratos do dia (lunch specials) at a local tasca (tavern) where you can enjoy rustic Portuguese stews, steaks and grilled fish, then climb the hilly corridors or view the city from a funicular.
 Just save some steam for our sprawling welcome dinner with local specialties, signature drinks and an unforgettable live Fado performance.
+Fado maintains its cultural resonance since the 1800s, known for its female vocalist stars.
 This deeply expressive melancholic music may stay with you the entire journey, and beyond.

 This morning we leave Portugal’s historic capital to explore the Douro Valley, known by locals as the river of gold.
 We love the steep, dramatic fertile valley for being birthplace of Portugal’s sweet, rich legendary Port wine.